Former Nigerian President Muhammadu Buhari will be buried in his hometown of Daura, Katsina State, tomorrow, Monday, July 14, 2025.

 And that his leadership style was rigid and out of touch with Nigeria’s complex realities.

-After handing over power to Tinubu in 2023, Buhari retired to Daura, where he was often seen tending to his farm.
+After he handed over power to Tinubu in 2023, President Buhari retired to Daura and often tended to his farm there.

 This retreat from public life did little to quell the intense debates about his legacy.